nejcpetan/google-maps-data/README.md

 ## Disclaimer

-Please ensure you comply with Google's Terms of Service and usage limits when using this application.
-The developer is not responsible for any misuse or violation of Google's terms of service.
+This tool is provided as-is.
+Users are responsible for complying with Google's Terms of Service and usage limits when using this application.

 ## Support

 If you encounter any issues or have questions, please open an issue in the GitHub repository.

-## Acknowledgments

-- Google Places API documentation
-- Streamlit community
-- Contributors and users who provide feedback